Student Supervisor Handbook: Workplace Issues and Reporting

 Work as an educational process

 It is important to remember that student workers are learners, and potentially navigating workplace expectations for the first time.
-Conversations about performance issues can serve as an educational process where the student is prepared for a workplace beyond Reed, and works with their supervisor to navigate any barriers they are facing to meeting expectations in the workplace.
+Conversations about performance issues can serve as an educational process where both parties can reflect upon and clarify expectations and the supervisor can help the student worker identify and navigate any barriers they are facing to meeting these.
 Supervisors are encouraged to consult with the Student Work Coordinator regarding any performance issues.

 If problematic behavior continues or significant incidents occur, it is important to document all of the behavior or incidents in a confidential place.
 It is also important to document any conversations, written or oral, that are had with the student worker about their performance.
 A good way to do this is to send a follow-up email to the student worker summarizing any oral conversations you have - see more below.